My New Zealand Saunter

 By Linda Manco

-Two years ago I set out to walk and explore every street and avenue of Manhattan, 818kms in all, starting with the 52kms perimeter walk (for me four days and 84kms because there was so much to explore!)
-In a month.
-I walked a total of 583kms, which included Brooklyn, Bronx, Queens, and places in-between.
-My 800kms Manhattan walk is not finished yet!
+Two years ago I set out to walk and explore every street and avenue of Manhattan, 818 km in all, starting with the 52 km perimeter walk (for me four days and 84 km because there was so much to explore!) in a month.
+I walked a total of 583 km, through Brooklyn, Bronx, Queens, and places in-between.
+My 800 km Manhattan walk is not finished yet!
 Every May, Shorewalkers holds the Great Saunter, when people walk Manhattan’s perimeter in one day.
-I had hoped to do it this year but Covid said no. Instead, I’m doing the ‘Virtual Great Saunter 52 kms in Auckland, over 3 days.
+I had hoped to do it this year but Covid said no. Instead, I’m walking the 52 kilometers of the Great Saunter in Auckland over 3 days.

 Yesterday I walked the Coast to Coast Walkway, literally across New Zealand from the Waitemata Harbour (Pacific Ocean) to the Manukau Harbour (Tasman Sea).
-Although it is just a 16 km walk, I managed to make it 29 km because I explored, climbed, diverted and got a bit lost once or twice.
-Day 3 was a cold grey day of spectacular views, diverse natural and built landscape, surprising, lovely finds in one of the oldest parts of Auckland, three grumpy cats, and Te Ara I Whiti (The Lightpath) a pink, disused motorway ramp, now a bike and walking path (with lighting which changes color at night).
-20.61kms today.
-A total of 72.59 kms (45.10 US miles) in three days, enough for a Great Saunter certificate!
+Although it is just a 16 km walk, I managed to extend it to 29 km because I explored, climbed, diverted and got a bit lost once or twice.
+Day 3 was a cold grey day of spectacular views, diverse natural as well as man-made landscapes, surprising lovely finds in one of the oldest parts of Auckland, three grumpy cats, and Te Ara I Whiti (The Lightpath) a pink, disused motorway ramp, now a bike and walking path (with lighting which changes color at night) 20.61 km today.
+A total of 72.59 km (45.10 US miles) in three days, enough for a Great Saunter certificate!

 Keeping the Torch Lit